-We are fortunate to have a deep pool of talented makers and artists in our Bay Area Made community, whose creations adorn a variety of interior spaces.
-Here is a selection of recent projects showcasing their work.
+We are fortunate to have a deep pool of talented designers, makers and artists in our Bay Area Made community, whose creations adorn a variety of interior spaces.
+Here is Part 1 of a selection of recent projects showcasing their work.

 Their heated furniture isn’t only suitable for your patio, deck or garden.
 It’s just as enjoyable indoors.
 For proof, here’s the Helios Lounge in the beautiful Stahl + Band showroom in Los Angeles, and in the Orange Room at the exuberant Color Factory in San Francisco.